spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 behave in unexpected ways.

 ### Find Image From Tags
 Find the newest image that matches all specified tags.
+The image tag can come from any source.
+Regardless of whether you tagged your image through the Spinnaker [Tag Image](#tag-image) stage or through a process outside of Spinnaker, the **Find Image From Tags** stage can find it as long as Spinnaker has previously interacted with the image.

-Tags can only contain lowercase letters, numeric characters, underscores and dashes.
+In Spinnaker, tags can only contain lowercase letters, numeric characters, underscores and dashes.
 Depending on your provider, you may need to specify what region to search for the image.

 ### Jenkins
 Run the specified job in Jenkins.
 You must [set up Jenkins](/setup/ci/jenkins/)